-The accompanying financial statements have been prepared assuming that the Wisconsin Center District will continue as a going concern.
-As discussed in Note 17 the Wisconsin Center District, beginning in 2020, has suffered unexpected losses from operations.
-Management's evaluation of the events and conditions and management's plans to mitigate these matters are also described in Note 17.
+As discussed in Note 16 to the financial statements, the District's financial statements have been prepared assuming that the Wisconsin Center District will continue as a going concern.
+Management's evaluation of the events and conditions and management's plans to mitigate these matters are also described in Note 16.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 Our opinion is not modified with respect to this matter.